zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/cmsis_rtx/_index.md

 minutes_to_complete: 30

-who_is_this_for: Embedded software developers new to RTOS development.
+who_is_this_for: This is an introductory topic for software developers new to RTOS development.

 learning_objectives:
     - Learn how to implement a basic RTOS-based application